digitalkaoz/GithubContributionsBundle/README.md

 Then update your Dependencies: `php composer.phar update`

-Activate the Bundle in your Kernel
+Activate the Bundle in your `AppKernel`
 ----------------------------------

 ```php